Preparing a eulogy

 The first draft you write is usually not the last.
 Read through it and decide what to keep and what to toss out.
 You may want to read it to family.
 When you think you are done, let it sit overnight.
-Review it again the next day when it will be fresh again.
+Review it again the next day when it will be fresh.
 Make any necessary revisions.

 Practice reading the eulogy several times to become familiar with it.
 Always use notes or prompts as speaking “off the cuff” is very difficult in these circumstances.

-Finalize a copy
+Finalise a copy

 Print in large text so it’s easy to refer to.
 Number the pages so you don’t get them mixed up.